pingcap/docs/dev/reference/tools/br/use-case.md

 #### Backup prerequisites

 * Configure a high-performance SSD hard disk host as the NFS server to store data, and all BR nodes and TiKV nodes as NFS clients.
 Mount the same path (for example, `/br_data`) to the NFS server for NFS clients to access the server.
 * The total transfer rate between the NFS server and all NFS clients must reach at least `the number of TiKV instances * 150MB/s`.
-Otherwise the I/O might become the bottleneck.
+Otherwise the network I/O might become the performance bottleneck.

 #### Topology